Porphyria

 Most types of porphyria are inherited from one or both of a person's parents and are due to a mutation in one of the genes that make heme.
 They may be inherited in an autosomal dominant, autosomal recessive, or X-linked dominant manner.
 One type, porphyria cutanea tarda, may also be due to hemochromatosis (increased iron in the liver), hepatitis C, alcohol, or HIV/AIDS.
 The underlying mechanism results in a decrease in the amount of heme produced and a build-up of substances involved in making heme.
 Porphyrias may also be classified by whether the liver or bone marrow is affected.
 Diagnosis is typically made by blood, urine, and stool tests.
 Genetic testing may be done to determine the specific mutation.
+Hepatic porphyrias are those in which the enzyme deficiency occurs in the liver.
+Hepatic porphyrias include acute intermittent porphyria (AIP), variegate porphyria (VP), aminolevulinic acid dehydratase deficiency porphyria (ALAD), hereditary coproporphyria (HCP), and porphyria cutanea tarda.

 Treatment depends on the type of porphyria and the person's symptoms.
 Treatment of porphyria of the skin generally involves the avoidance of sunlight, while treatment for acute porphyria may involve giving intravenous heme or a glucose solution.
 Rarely, a liver transplant may be carried out.

 The precise prevalence of porphyria is unclear, but it is estimated to affect between 1 and 100 per 50,000 people.
 Rates are different around the world.
 Porphyria cutanea tarda is believed to be the most common type.
 The disease was described as early as 370 BC by Hippocrates.
 The underlying mechanism was first described by German physiologist and chemist Felix Hoppe-Seyler in 1871.
 The name porphyria is from the Greek πορφύρα, porphyra, meaning "purple", a reference to the color of the urine that may be present during an attack.